An Inward Sea

 May 13-October 24, 2021

-An Inward Sea continues the exploration of utopia, dystopia, and the human condition, while reflecting deeply on the events of the last year—including the COVID-19 pandemic, extensive shut downs, and subsequent racial justice uprising in the U.S.—and how they have impacted the lives of residents of New Britain and beyond in this immersive multi-sensory installation.
+An Inward Sea is the exploration of utopia, dystopia, and the human condition, while reflecting deeply on the events of the last year—including the COVID-19 pandemic, extensive shut downs, and subsequent racial justice uprising in the U.S.—and how they have impacted the lives of residents of New Britain and beyond in this immersive multi-sensory installation.

-An Inward Sea transforms the entire gallery into a reflective yet charged dreamlike space, with a luminous moon projected above a vast glistening sea.
+An Inward Sea transforms the gallery into a reflective yet charged dreamlike space, with a luminous moon projected above a vast glistening sea.
 Made of black cut-paper waves tipped in gold, the sea evokes traditional Chinese landscape painting.
 Audiences are invited to walk through the undulating wave formations, which serve as a metaphor for the difficult terrain we are navigating.
 Two glass pendulums swing freely over the sea, in and out of rhythm; their kinetic motions create a release and tension, psychologically activating the space with a sense of potential collision and danger.

 An Inward Sea: Oral History is a collaboration between Jennifer Wen Ma and oral historian and interdisciplinary artist Nyssa Chow.